 A paragraph has hanging indentation when the second line and any lines that follow are all indented further than the first line.
 Hanging indentation is often used for formatting bibliographies, and it is typically part of list styles that use bullets or numbers.

 What do you want to do?

-Tip: Word Online works seamlessly with Word and other Office desktop programs, and we update it based on input like yours.
+Tip: Word for the web works seamlessly with Word and other Office desktop programs, and we update it based on input like yours.
 For the latest feature announcements, visit the Office Online blog.

 Add hanging indentation in Word for the web